cleancoindev/KeepChallenge/README.md

 KeepChallenge is from Protect privacy hackathon Of KeepNetwork from Gitcoin.
 I joined and start work late on this challenge.
 So, It is really intresting to create bridge between bitcoin and ethereum chain.

 In this task, I didn't build anything specifically.
-But I want to play with this protocol that how can I integrate `tbtc` in ethereum.
+But I want to play and want to dirty my hand with this protocol that how can I integrate `tbtc` in ethereum.
 So, I can integrate in my existing project like other erc20s.
-So, I played with the existing repo on github and its really useful and worth it. `And one Usecase comes in my mind that I have explain below.
-Please read below this.`
+So, I played with the existing repo on github and its really useful and worth it.

+`And one Usecase comes in my mind that I have explain below.
+Please read below this usecase.`

 ### UseCase Discuss that I can build.